Management Procedures (650-RICR-10-00-1)

 B. A quorum consists of six (6) members.

 C. A majority vote shall be a majority of those present and voting.
 If a Council member wishes to abstain, Council member shall announce the abstention prior to a hearing and vote on the matter.
 An abstention shall not be counted as a vote in the tally, but shall be counted for the purposes of maintaining a quorum.

 D. The Council may have closed meetings.
-Such meetings shall be in accordance with the exceptions to the Open Meeting Law as set out in the Rhode Island General Laws, as amended.
+Such meetings shall be in accordance with the exceptions to the Open Meeting Law as set out in Rhode Island General Laws Chapter 42-46, as amended.

 E. All meetings of the Council shall be open to the public except as set out in § 1.2(D) of this Part above and the public shall have a reasonable opportunity to be heard.

 F. In any twelve (12) month period, when a Council member has three (3) unnoticed non-appearances at full Council meetings, the Chairman is authorized to contact said members appointing authorities to request appointment of an active member.

 A. The Chairman of the Council shall establish standing Subcommittees with varying functions as approved by the Council.
 In the absence of the Chairman, the Vice Chairman may establish these Subcommittees.